slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 We need to configure Kyverno to verify the deployment attestation we created in [Activity 03](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/03/readme.md).

-There are two relevant files to configure our admission controller:
+There are two relevant files to configure it:

 1. A verification configuration file containing the trusted roots, in [kyverno/slsa-configuration.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-configuration.yml).
 1. A Kyverno enforcer file [kyverno/slsa-enforcer.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-enforcer.yml) that verifies the deployment attestation using the trusted roots.

 Clone the repository locally.
 Then follow the steps:

 1. Update the [attestation_creator](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-configuration.yml#L16) field in the verification configuration file.
-Set it to the value of the evaluator who created your deloyment attestation in [Activity 03](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/03/readme.md).
+Set it to the value of the evaluator identity that created your deployment attestation in [Activity 03](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/03/readme.md).
 1. Install the policy engine

 ```shell